jessepav/lacygoill-wiki-backup/markdown/main.md

 # Introduction

 Markdown is a text-to-HTML conversion tool for web writers.
-Markdown allows  you to  write using an  easy-to-read, easy-to-write  plain text format, then convert it to structurally valid XHTML (or HTML).
+Markdown lets you write using  an easy-to-read, easy-to-write plain text format, then convert it to structurally valid XHTML (or HTML).

 Thus, “Markdown” is two things: